Visiting Scholar Program

 The purpose of the Phi Beta Kappa Visiting Scholar Program is to contribute to the intellectual life of the campus by making possible an exchange of ideas between the Visiting Scholars and the resident faculty and students.

-Fall 2022 Visiting Scholar
+Fall 2023 Visiting Scholar

-Free and open to the public.
+This event will be free and open to the public.

 Past Visiting Scholars

 During the fall 2022 semester, Dr. William Moseley (DeWitt Wallace Professor of Geography, and Director of the Food, Agriculture & Society Program, at Macalester College) visited campus and delivered a public lecture titled “When Agronomy Flirts with Markets, Gender and Nutrition: A Political Ecology of the New Green Revolution for Africa and Women’s Food Security in Burkina Faso.”

 - Adam Winkler, UCLA professor of law (Spring 2022)